SankalpMore/Portfolio-Management-Using-RL/README.md

  Data preprocessing is a crucial step for training a high quality machine learning model.
 We need to check for missing data and do feature engineering in order to convert the data into a model-ready state.

 Add technical indicators.
-In practical trading, various information needs to be taken into account, for example the historical stock prices, current holding shares, technical indicators, etc. In this article, we demonstrate two trend-following technical indicators: MACD and RSI.
+In practical trading, various information needs to be taken into account, for example the historical stock prices, current holding shares, technical indicators, etc. In this article, we demonstrate two trend-following technical indicators: MACD and RSI(*The basic idea behind the RSI is to measure how quickly traders are bidding the price of the security up or down).
 Add turbulence index.
 Risk-aversion reflects whether an investor will choose to preserve the capital.
 It also influences one's trading strategy when facing different market volatility level.
 To control the risk in a worst-case scenario, such as financial crisis of 2007–2008, FinRL employs the financial turbulence index that measures extreme asset price fluctuation.

  • Building a training. environment